 Optimal pricing is a challenging problem for several reasons.
 One is the complex structure of the price waterfall, which often includes multiple variables such as list prices, discounts, and special offers that need to be optimized.
 Another reason is the complexity of demand and profit forecasting, which makes it difficult to evaluate new pricing strategies accurately.
 Finally, non-optimal pricing decisions are often caused by a lack of coordination between the teams that are responsible for various aspects of pricing.

-Although the fundamentals of price optimization are well understood, our experience with dozens of leading retailers clearly indicates that retail practitioners are struggling with certain pricing decisions.
+Although the fundamentals of price and promo optimization are well understood, our experience with dozens of leading retailers clearly indicates that retail practitioners are struggling with certain pricing decisions.
 Even ones that presumably make the right pricing decisions are often uncertain if they have unharvested profits or avoidable losses due to suboptimal pricing, and the lack of tools and techniques to measure it quantitatively.

 The price management process has to deal with many variables and use cases because pricing typically has a complex structure.
 As a basic example, consider a retailer who buys a certain product from a supplier at a supplier price, adds a markup to obtain a list price, optionally applies one or more markdowns, and finally accounts for variable and fixed costs to calculate the profit margin.
 The price structure of this imaginary retailer is visualized in the chart below (the so-called price waterfall):